 Scholarships and Fellowships

 A variety of graduate scholarships and fellowships are available through the School of Art & Art History.
 In the Art History Division, the Fellowships Committee recommends recipients to the Art History Faculty.
-The Art History Faculty recommends awards to the Director.
+The Art History Faculty recommends awards to the Director; no application is required.

 Any student in the School of Art & Art History Graduate Program who meets the specific criteria and who is not on academic probation will be considered for awards.